travigd/documentation/introduction/competing-consumers.md

 ## Monitoring

 You can monitor all subscriber state within Event Store.
-You can do this through the UI (_subscriptions_ tab) or via the restful API (_<http://localhost/subscriptions>_).
+You can do this through the UI (_subscriptions_ tab) or via the restful API (_<http://yourserver/subscriptions>_).
 You can monitor all competing consumer subscriptions here, and there are dashboards to see what is going on.

 Generally it is most important to monitor the relationship between the `lastProcessedMessage`, the `lastKnownMessage`, and the throughput of the subscription.
 This tells you the last processed message was 'x', the last known message is 'y' and your current throughput is 't'. `X - Y / t` gives you a rough estimate of how far behind the subscription group is from live.

 You can also measure your clients, timing each message passed to a client.
 Using the `extrastatistics` configuration option, the subscription will track a histogram of the timings of the client(s).
-From this histogram you can get statistics such as average
-, standard deviation, quintiles, and %s (90,95,99,99.9,etc) about how your client is behaving in terms of timings.
+From this histogram you can get statistics such as average, standard deviation, quintiles, and %s (90,95,99,99.9,etc) about how your client is behaving in terms of timings.